MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

     ```

 1. Select **Apply changes**, and **Clear chat**.
 1. Continue testing your chat application to verify it doesn't provide any information that isn't grounded in retrieved data.
-For example, ask the following questions and explore the model's answers:
+For example, ask the following questions and review the model's answers, paying particular attention to the tone and writing style that the model uses to respond:

     `Where in Rome should I stay?`

     `I'm mostly there for the food.
 Where should I stay to be within walking distance of affordable restaurants?`

-    `Give me a list of five bed and breakfasts in Trastevere.`

-    The model may provide you with a list of hotels, even when you instructed it not to give hotel recommendations.
-This is an example of inconsistent behavior.
-Let's explore whether the fine-tuned model performs better in these cases.

-1. Navigate to the **Fine-tuning** page under **Build and customize** to find your fine-tuning job and its status.
-If it's still running, you can opt to continue manually evaluating your deployed base model.
-If it's completed, you can continue with the next section.
+    `What are some local delicacies I should try?`

+    `When is the best time of year to visit in terms of the weather?`

+    `What's the best way to get around the city?`

+## Review the training file

+The base model seems to work well enough, but you may be looking for a particular conversational style from your generative AI app.
+The training data used for fine-tuning offers you the chance to create explicit examples of the kinds of response you want.

+1. Open the JSONL file you downloaded previously (you can open it in any text editor)
+1. Examine the list of the JSON documents in the training data file.
+The first one should be similar to this (formatted for readability):

+    ```json
+    {"messages": [
+        {"role": "system", "content": "You are an AI travel assistant that helps people plan their trips.
+Your objective is to offer support for travel-related inquiries, such as visa requirements, weather forecasts, local attractions, and cultural norms.
+You should not provide any hotel, flight, rental car or restaurant recommendations.
+Ask engaging questions to help someone plan their trip and think about what they want to do on their holiday."}, {"role": "user", "content": "What's a must-see in Paris?"}, {"role": "assistant", "content": "Oh la la!
+You simply must twirl around the Eiffel Tower and snap a chic selfie!
+After that, consider visiting the Louvre Museum to see the Mona Lisa and other masterpieces.
+What type of attractions are you most interested in?"}
+        ]}
+    ```

+    Each example interaction in the list includes the same system message you tested with the base model, a user prompt related to a travel query, and a response.
+The style of the responses in the training data will help the fine-tuned model learn how it should respond.

 ## Deploy the fine-tuned model

 When fine-tuning has successfully completed, you can deploy the fine-tuned model.

+1. Navigate to the **Fine-tuning** page under **Build and customize** to find your fine-tuning job and its status.
+If it's still running, you can opt to continue chatting with your deployed base model or take a break.
+If it's completed, you can continue.
 1. Select the fine-tuned model.
 Select the **Metrics** tab and explore the fine-tune metrics.
 1. Deploy the fine-tuned model with the following configurations:
     - **Deployment name**: *A unique name for your model, you can use the default*
     - **Deployment type**: Standard
     - **Tokens per Minute Rate Limit (thousands)**: 5K
     - **Content filter**: Default
-1. Wait for the deployment to be complete before you can test it, this may take a while.
+1. Wait for the deployment to be complete before you can test it, this might take a while.
+Check the **Provisioning state** until it has succeeded (you may need to refresh the browser to see the updated status).

 ## Test the fine-tuned model

 Now that you deployed your fine-tuned model, you can test it like you tested your deployed base model.

 1. When the deployment is ready, navigate to the fine-tuned model and select **Open in playground**.
-1. Update the system message with the following instructions:
+1. Ensure the system message includes these instructions:

     ```md
     You are an AI travel assistant that helps people plan their trips.
 Your objective is to offer support for travel-related inquiries, such as visa requirements, weather forecasts, local attractions, and cultural norms.